shivannis/xandr-docs-public/xandr-docs/articles/curate/negotiate-deals-with-buyers.md

 # Microsoft Curate - Negotiate deals with buyers

-Xandr sellers can negotiate custom deals to offer buyers a variety of special rate and inventory access options.
+Microsoft Advertising sellers can negotiate custom deals to offer buyers a variety of special rate and inventory access options.
 These include:

 - Special access to premium inventory
 - Inventory in bulk for discounted rates